 When you go on holiday, it’s normal to leave the country and visit other places.
 This year, why not spend it exploring your own backyard?
 The UK is home to a number of beautiful caravan pitches and touring locations, if only you know where to look.
-Well wonder no longer – here are ten we recommend you should check out.
+Wonder no longer, here are 10 camping spots in the UK we recommend you should check out.

 1. Oban Camping and Caravan Park

 Found on the Scottish coast overlooking the Atlantic Ocean and the Hebrides, the Oban Camping and Caravan Park is a huge, grassy flat area with plenty of places to set up.
 There’s also enough room for animals and children to run and play.
 It’s close to Oban, one of the primary cities in Scotland for seafood.

 This caravan pitch is found right on the shores of Windermere Lake, allowing visitors to spend their time walking along the shoreline and relaxing.
 The gorgeous views are matched only by the unique lodgings that are also available, including yurts and tipis.
 From just £8 per night, it’s a very affordable place to go.

 The oasis of the Highland Perthshire, Comrie Coft has communal pitches, hidden places up in the hillsides, and woodland-style tents.
 The range of accommodation, as well as the size of the site, makes it perfect for all types of visitors.
 If you want to be alone, you can find a hidden area to set up.

 4. Bay View Farm, Cornwall

 With Looe Bay sitting just a few hundred metres from the site, Bay View Farm offers beautiful views for all its visitors.
 A coastal pathway runs along the site, leading to Millendreath Beach in one direction and on to Boidigga Cliff in the other direction.
 The peak season is between June and September, but you can find discounted rates between November and March.
 Just be prepared for the chill.